Significant-Gravitas/AutoGPT/README.md

-# 🌟 Auto-GPT: the heart of the open-source agent ecosystem
+# 🌟 AutoGPT: the heart of the open-source agent ecosystem

 [![Discord Follow](https://dcbadge.vercel.app/api/server/autogpt?style=flat)](https://discord.gg/autogpt) [![GitHub Repo stars](https://img.shields.io/github/stars/Significant-Gravitas/auto-gpt?style=social)](https://github.com/Significant-Gravitas/Auto-GPT/stargazers) [![Twitter Follow](https://img.shields.io/twitter/follow/siggravitas?style=social)](https://twitter.com/Auto_GPT) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**Auto-GPT** is your go-to toolkit for supercharging agents.
+**AutoGPT** is your go-to toolkit for supercharging agents.
 With its modular and extensible framework, you're empowered to focus on:

 - 🏗️ **Building** - Lay the foundation for something amazing.
 - 🧪 **Testing** - Fine-tune your agent to perfection.
 - 👀 **Viewing** - See your progress come to life.

-Be part of the revolution! **Auto-GPT** stays at the forefront of AI innovation, featuring the codebase for the reigning champion in the Open-Source ecosystem.
+Be part of the revolution! **AutoGPT** stays at the forefront of AI innovation, featuring the codebase for the reigning champion in the Open-Source ecosystem.

 ---